Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Personal data also leaked to CleverTap

-CleverTap is a personalized analytics and messaging tool, which boasts of providing "a unified view" of its clients' users (including Bolt).
-Here is a screenshot of their tool (available on their site) to better understand how they highlight your personal information:
+CleverTap is a personalized analytics and messaging tool that boasts of giving its clients (Bolt among them) "a unified view" of their users.
+Here is a screenshot of their tool (taken from their site) that shows how they put your personal information front and center:

 CleverTap

-So, if a Bolt employee connects to CleverTap, they will access my file, filled with my name, my email address, my mobile number, and my various interactions with Bolt (including my GPS coordinates).
-Again, I have not given any permission, nor do I have any information on how CleverTap uses my personal data.
-And again, I didn't connect to Bolt via Facebook!
+So if a Bolt employee logs in to CleverTap, they will pull up my record, complete with my name, my email address, my mobile number, and my various interactions with Bolt (including my GPS coordinates).
+Here again, I gave no permission, and I have no idea how CleverTap uses my personal data.
+And remember, I didn't even sign in to Bolt through Facebook!

-What do the CleverTap terms of use (i.e. their service for businesses, used by Bolt)?
+What do the CleverTap terms of use say (i.e. the terms for its business service, used by Bolt)?
 In summary: anything goes.
 In section 7, Confidentiality:

 Client may capture Personal Information and send it to the Platform.
 “Personal Information” means information provided by Client or collected by Company under the Terms, which information identifies or can be used to identify, contact, or locate the person or device to whom that information pertains.
 Personal Information includes name, address, phone number, fax number, email address, social security number, or other government issued identifier, and credit-card information

-Note also that CleverTap had already been identified via this tweet by Elliot Alderson, a security researcher, 2 years ago already:
+Note, too, that CleverTap had already been flagged in this tweet by security researcher Elliot Alderson, fully two years ago:

 Tweet Elliot Alderson CleverTap